 The four democratically elected administrations of Lee Teng-hui with the KMT, Chen Shui-bian with the Democratic Progressive Party (DPP), Ma Ying-jeou with the KMT, and Tsai Ing-wen with the DPP have all made education and human capital development a top priority.
-Today, the government continues to do so and has enacted legislation and reforms to improve Taiwanese human capital and improve productivity in various ways.
-Since 2014, the expressed goals of the MOE through 2023 have been to re-orient the education system to address the changing needs of contemporary Taiwanese and global society.
-Specifically, reforms target four domains: "(1) preparing more outstanding and dedicated professional teaching personnel, (2) narrowing discrepancies between schooling and the job market, (3) strengthening students' international competitiveness, and (4) empowering students' future productivity" [6].
+Today, the government continues to do so and has enacted legislations and reforms to improve Taiwanese human capital and improve productivity in various ways.
+Since 2014, the expressed goals of the Ministry of Education (MOE) through 2023 have been to reorient the education system to address the changing needs of contemporary Taiwanese and global societies.
+Specifically, reforms target four domains: preparing more outstanding and dedicated professional teaching personnel, narrowing discrepancies between schooling and the job market, strengthening students' international competitiveness, and empowering students' future productivity [6].

-Today, Taiwan hosts an active civil society and an engaged electorate.
+Today, the ROC hosts an active civil society and an engaged electorate.
 For this reason, policymakers must respond to the demands of their constituents, which at times can give the appearance of a volatile and haphazard policy agenda.
 Policymaking related to education and human capital development is no exception.
 Economic development still takes priority in national policy making, but there is an increasing focus on social, cultural, and other issues.
-Policies such as the New Southbound Policy initiated by the Tsai administration are characteristic of DPP attempts to liberate Taiwan's economic destiny from the sphere of the Peoples Republic of China's

-(PRC) influence.
-The two principal parties have competing priorities, particularly with regard to mainland China.
-Whereas the KMT tends to see China as an economic partner, DPP supporters typically view closer relations with the PRC as a serious threat to Taiwan's economic and national security in the future.
+Policies such as the New Southbound Policy initiated by the Tsai administration are characteristic of DPP attempts to liberate the ROC's economic destiny from the sphere of the PR China's influence.
+The two principal parties have competing priorities, particularly with regard to PR China.
+Whereas the KMT tends to see China as an economic partner, DPP supporters typically view closer relations with the PRC as a serious threat to the ROC's economic and national security in the future.
 This is not uniformly true, but the division is enough to prompt opposing and often confrontational policy decisions, leading to inconsistency in the policies implemented during different administrations.
-China and cross-strait relations remain a serious consideration when making policy decisions of any kind, as does the fact that Taiwan is still barred from participating in most international organizations due to Chinese pressure on those institutions.
+PR China and crossstrait relations remain a serious consideration when making policy decisions of any kind, as does the fact that the ROC is still barred from participating in most international organizations due to the Chinese pressure on those institutions.